Sainte-Marie-Madeleine grotto and Saint Pilon chapel

 Introduction

-The Sainte-Baume massif is a calcareous bar of similar size, geology and orientation to the Montagne Sainte-Victoire.
+The Sainte-Baume massif is a calcareous bar of similar size, geology and orientation as the Montagne Sainte-Victoire.
 There is also less than 25 km as the crow flies between the two.
 But the Sainte-Baume massif did not have its Cézanne, the elevation is far from any major city and not so easily accessible.
 Historically, however, the Sainte-Baume massif is far more important, since Roman times it has been the sacred mountain of Marseille and a center of a cult of fertility.

 The Sainte-Marie-Madeleine (Mary Magdalene) cave has been a place of pilgrimage since the fifth century.
 Its level of awareness increased until the 15th century in such a way that the cave was one of the most important Christian pilgrimage sites at that time.
 A legend was constructed quite successfully about the follower and possible lover of Jesus of Nazareth.
-The invented story says that she crossed the Mediterranean alone in a wooden boat and successfully evangelized Marseille, only to withdraw to the cave for 30 years.
+The invented story says that she crossed the Mediterranean alone in a wooden boat and successfully evangelized Marseille, only to withdraw later to the cave for 30 years.

 Regardless of these hair-raising and power-political myths, the massif is also a popular hiking area, where things are quieter than on the Montagne Sainte-Victoire.
 The terrain is no less impressive.
 We take the classic approach to the grotto, but continue via a little-used rock passage in the Pass Pas de la Cabre to the main ridge.